 EPI Treatments Assessment of Psychosis

-All EPI services will start with a thorough assessment to enable the team to develop an individualized treatment plan for each client.
+All EPI services start with a thorough assessment to enable the team to develop an individualized treatment plan for each client.

-Assessments include a history of the person's life, including accomplishments and challenges, physical problems, development through life and social and school functioning.
+Assessments include a history of the person's life, including accomplishments and challenges, physical problems, development through life, and social and school functioning.

 EPI services are required to maintain client privacy and confidentiality according to the Freedom of Information and Protection Act of BC.
 That means we are required to get your permission before sharing any information you tell us or about your medical condition.

 However the team is required by law to inform authorities and share information with them if you tell us you are at risk or putting yourself, or someone else at risk, of serious harm or abuse (including emotional, physical or sexual abuse).